RoRoStudio/MindKnot/LOOP_REDESIGN_IMPLEMENTATION_PLAN.md

-# Complete Codebase Restructure: Feature-Based Clean Architecture
+# Complete Codebase Restructure: Simplified Clean Architecture

 ## Project Overview

-**Objective**: Complete restructure of the entire codebase using feature-based clean architecture, with special focus on implementing a robust Loop entry type with background execution capabilities.
+**Objective**: Complete restructure of the entire codebase using simplified clean architecture, with special focus on implementing a robust Loop entry type with background execution capabilities.

-**Current Status**: Planning phase - no implementation started **Target Architecture**: Feature-based clean architecture with domain-driven design for ALL entry types **Key Requirement**: Background execution for loops that persists across app navigation, backgrounding, and closure **Migration Status**: No migration needed - app is in initial development phase **Theme Requirement**: ALL components must use theme colors - NO hardcoded colors allowed
+**Current Status**: Planning phase - no implementation started **Target Architecture**: Simplified feature-based architecture for ALL entry types **Key Requirement**: Background execution for loops that persists across app navigation, backgrounding, and closure **Migration Status**: No migration needed - app is in initial development phase **Theme Requirement**: ALL components must use theme colors - NO hardcoded colors allowed